 Attention to the basics keeps this showpiece in the best health.

 - Light: This plant needs bright light, even including some direct sunlight, to bloom well.
 However, it requires shielding in direct midday summer sun, which can burn the leaves of younger plants.
 A good position is in a room with windows facing east or west.
 Avoid rooms with only a north-facing window.

-- Temperature: Keep the air temperature above 60 F in the winter.
+- Temperature: Keep the air temperature above 60 degrees Fahrenheit in the winter.
 This is not a cold-tolerant plant, and it recovers slowly from frost damage.

 - Soil: Use rich, well-drained potting mix.

 - Fertilizer: Feed in the springtime with slow-release pellets or weekly during growing season with liquid fertilizer.
 This plant is a heavy feeder.

 These are rapidly-growing plants that need to reach a certain size before they'll bloom.
 Repot every spring into a somewhat larger pot.
 A bird of paradise that is 3 to 4 feet tall grows well in a 10-inch pot.
 A 5- to 7-foot plant usually thrives in a 14-inch pot.
 Once it reaches maturity, you will want it to be pot-bound so it will bloom.
 If you repot it, you will disrupt the bloom cycle.